A Closer Look at the Rasmussen College – Tampa/Brandon Campus

 Calling the bustling Tampa Bay metropolitan area home, the Rasmussen College — Tampa/Brandon campus taps into the community’s entrepreneurial spirit, teaching in-demand skills and preparing students for the future.
 With a metro population of more than three million, Tampa has no shortage of things to do: delicious food, career and educational opportunities, world-class entertainment and easy access to the Bay.

-Heading the Tampa/Brandon campus is Daniel Stern, a veteran of the higher education industry for more than 18 years.
-We spoke with Stern to learn more about the ins and outs of the campus and surrounding community.
+Heading the Tampa/Brandon campus is Jamie Sperling, a veteran of the higher education industry and Rasmussen College community for over a decade.
+We spoke with Sperling to learn more about the ins and outs of the campus and surrounding community.

 What is the history of the Tampa/Brandon campus?